miraclechukwu/miraclechukwu.github.io/README.md

-# Data Analyst

-### Education

-- **Aspire Leadership Program** | Aspire Institute
-  January 2024 – April 2024
-  *Certificate in Leadership Development*

-- **Bachelors of Engineering (Hons.)**
-  Michael Okpara University of Agriculture Umudike, Abia State, Nigeria
-  November 2014 – May 2021
-  *Major: Mechanical Engineering | CGPA: 4.07/5.00*

-### Work Experience

-**Document Controller (Data Analyst)**
-Asommat International Services Limited
-March 2022 – Present
-_Port Harcourt (Remote)_

-- Reduced processing time by 10% through automation using VBA scripting.
-- Collected, cleaned, and preprocessed large datasets from multiple sources to ensure data accuracy and integrity.
-- Analyzed large data sets to identify patterns and trends for visualization.
-- Worked with management to analyze results, establish business needs, and provide comprehensive reports.

-**Business Data Analyst**
-Viceroy Technologies
-September 2021 – October 2023
-_Port Harcourt_

-- Processed data from multiple sources, resulting in a 5% increase in data accuracy and integrity for solar installation projects.
-- Conducted exploratory data analysis, leading to the identification of cost-saving opportunities that resulted in an 8% reduction in project expenses.
-- Implemented process improvements that reduced project lead times by 10%, enhancing operational efficiency and timely project delivery.

 # My Data Analyst Portfolio

 Welcome to my portfolio!
 Here you will find an overview of my education, work experience, skills, and projects.
 I am passionate about leveraging data to drive business insights and decision-making.